Instructions to Authors

 The journal will consider publication of work that has previously been presented as either a short abstract or poster at a conference, but not as a full paper.
 If previously published tables, illustrations or more than 200 words of text are to be included, then the copyright holder's written permission must be obtained.
 Include copies of any such permission letters with your paper.

+Bioscience Horizons is an open access journal and authors are required to complete an Open Access license agreement.
 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form.